- More expressive

 Is the 2021 Kia Sorento a good car?

 It’s good for families who need extra seats on occasion, and for those who want better fuel economy than non-hybrid SUVs.
-We give it a TCC Rating of 6.8 out of 10, before crash-test scores are reviewed.
+We give it a TCC Rating of 6.7 out of 10, now that crash-test scores are in.
 (Read more about how we rate cars.)

 What’s new for the 2021 Kia Sorento?